Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Analyses of the AIB profiles

 \subsection{Profile fitting of the AIBs: spectral components}

-{Despite the common understanding of PAH molecules giving rise to the AIBs, the individual molecules responsible for a particular AIB feature have not been identified so far (e.g., \citealt{Li2020}).} {However, detailed spectral fitting of the AIBs had allowed a better understanding of the features as combination of vibrational modes of PAHs \citep{Boulanger+1998, Verstraete+2001, Smith+2007}.} {Further, such analyses also formed the observational basis of deriving empirical opacities for PAH grains, for example, the `astro-PAH' opacities that are widely used to model dust emission \citep{LiDraine2001, DraineLi2007}.}
+Despite the common understanding of PAH molecules giving rise to the AIBs, the individual molecules responsible for a particular AIB feature have not been identified so far (e.g. \citealt{Li2020}).
+However, detailed spectral fitting of the AIBs have improved the understanding of the features as combination of vibrational modes of PAHs \citep{Boulanger+1998, Verstraete+2001, Smith+2007}.
+Furthermore, such analyses also formed the observational basis of deriving empirical opacities for PAH grains, for example, the `astro-PAH' opacities that are widely used to model dust emission \citep{LiDraine2001, DraineLi2007}.

-{However, the spectral fitting has been so far focussed on class $\mathcal{A}$ profiles (e.g., \citealt{Smith+2007}).} {Due to the major differences within 7-9 $\mu$m, the class $\mathcal{A}$ profile components are not applicable for T Cha with strong class $\mathcal{C}$ profile signatures.
-Hence, we} attempt a spectral decomposition of the PAH profiles observed in the JWST spectrum of T Cha, in order to predict the underlying components {in terms of their central wavelengths and width}, and estimate the {AIB} fluxes ($I_\mathrm{PAH}$).
-We later utilize this information to derive PAH opacities that could be specifically applied to model T Cha (see further discussion on PAH opacities in Sec. \ref{sec:pahopacities}).
+The spectral fitting has been so far focussed on class $\mathcal{A}$ profiles (e.g. \citealt{Smith+2007}).
+Due to the major differences within 7-9 $\mu$m, the class $\mathcal{A}$ profile components are not applicable for T Cha with strong class $\mathcal{C}$ profile signatures.
+Hence, we attempted a spectral decomposition of the PAH profiles observed in the JWST spectrum of T Cha, in order to predict the underlying components in terms of their central wavelengths and width.
+We later utilised this information to derive PAH opacities that could be specifically applied to model T Cha (see further discussion on PAH opacities in Sect. \ref{sec:pahopacities}).

-To fit the {AIBs in T Cha and find out the probable underlying profile components}, we mostly follow the technique by \citep{Smith+2007}, including the assumption that the vibrational modes of PAH molecules can be theoretically approximated as that of a harmonic oscillator.
-Hence, we assume {the individual AIB profiles} to be a combination of one or more Drude profiles of the functional form:
+To fit the AIBs in T Cha and find out the probable underlying profile components, we mainly followed the technique from \cite{Smith+2007}, including the assumption that the vibrational modes of the PAH molecules can be theoretically approximated as that of a harmonic oscillator.
+Hence, we assumed the individual AIB profiles to be a combination of one or more Drude profiles of the functional form